Great Tibet Tour Logo GREAT TIBET TOUR ®

 Once you arrive in Kathmandu, you need to set about applying for your China Group Visa with the help of your tour agent.
 With your China Group Visa, you can board a flight to Lhasa, Tibet, or cross the Sino-Nepalese Border.
 For your Tibet Travel Permit, your agent will hand over it to you at Lhasa Gonggar Airport after your arrival or at the border before you get through.

 • The best option to reach Lhasa from Kathmandu is by plane.
 Plane travel usually takes around 1 hour and 25 minutes.
-Flights between Kathmandu and Lhasa and vice versa are only provided by two airlines, namely: Air China and Sichuan.
+Flights between Kathmandu and Lhasa and vice versa are currently provided by Himalayan Airlines, on Monday, Wednesday and Friday.
 The costs of these flights generally vary from season to season, depending upon your time of travel.
-From April to October, plane tickets generally cost around $418.
+From April to October, plane tickets generally cost around AUD599.

 • You will be required to get a Group Tourist Visa and Tibet Travel Permit before you can travel to Tibet.
 The upsides of traveling by plane to Lhasa include getting the chance to get a bird’s eye view of the peak of Mount Everest.
 Moreover, it is the fastest way from Kathmandu to Lhasa.

 • The second viable option to reach Tibet from Kathmandu is via an overland trip to Lhasa.
 This overland trip usually takes longer.
 The travel time usually takes several days and covers around 943km of road travel.
-The upsides concomitant with the overland trip from Kathmandu to Lhasa include the chance to explore the real beauty of Nepal and Tibet up-close-and-personal.
-Despite its being a very exhilarating journey, it is worth taking because it allows you to personally experience the religious and cultural heritage of both Nepal and Tibet at the same time.
-Once you have secured your Group Tourist Visa, you can then take a bus to the Gyirong Port at the Sino-Nepal Border.
+The upsides concomitant with the overland trip from Kathmandu to Lhasa include the chance to explore the real beauty of Nepal and Tibet up close and personal.
+Despite being a very exhilarating journey, it is worth taking because it allows you to personally experience the religious and cultural heritage of both Nepal and Tibet simultaneously.
+Once you have secured your Group Tourist Visa, you can then take a jeep to the Gyirong Port at the Sino-Nepal Border.
 There, your Tibetan guide will be waiting for you to accompany and guide you through your overland trip to Tibet.

 Related Articles